SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 `./TestTrade`

-If you push your code to your GitHub repository, it will be ran against some additional test cases, and you'll be emailed the results of these.

-When your work is marked, a wider range of test cases will be used, including input vectors that contains millions of numbers -- your code should be able to handle these with modest resources (10 seconds of CPU on a desktop machine, and 0.5GB of RAM).
+A wider range of test cases will be used, including input vectors that contains millions of numbers -- my code should be able to handle these with modest resources (10 seconds of CPU on a desktop machine, and 0.5GB of RAM).

-# Treasure hunt [3 marks]
+# Treasure hunt

-For this piece of coursework, you will write code to work with data about items that are placed at different places on a map, each of which is available for just 15 minutes starting at a certain number of seconds past the hour.
+Code to work with data about items that are placed at different places on a map, each of which is available for just 15 minutes starting at a certain number of seconds past the hour.

 Items are described by four properties: